 Analytics & Retrospective Chase List: Best Practices

 When looking for opportunities, it’s important to have complete access to your analytics data.
-You should be able to see demographics, providers, encounters, RAF details, HCCs captured and their HCC reconciliation.
+You should be able to see demographics, providers, encounters, risk adjustment factor (RAF) details, HCCs captured, and their HCC reconciliation.

 You should also be able to segment your member data.
 For example, you can look at member behaviors the previous year and determine whether or not you were able to close care gaps.